Fastest and most energy efficient programming languages – what factors should be taken into account?

 Java code is compiled into bytecode and, in this form, is executed by a virtual machine.
 Equally importantly, Java programming language is architecture-independent, meaning it can be run on any device as long as it has a Java virtual machine.
 This is because the source code is compiled into intermediate code, which is then interpreted by the Java virtual machine.
 To ensure adequate performance, so-called JIT (Just In Time) compilers are used.

-Java is used in many applications – from Android applications, web applications, the banking sector, big data, information technology, retail and stock markets, and the scientific community.
+Java is used in many applications – from Android applications, web applications, the banking technology, big data, information technology, retail and stock markets, and the scientific community.
 If you want to know how to Improve Java performance and how to build low latency Java applications, please visit our blog!

 Although compiled languages such as C and C++ are the leaders in the tests and are expected to be the fastest and most energy-efficient, Java is one of the fastest and most energy-efficient object-oriented programming languages, according to an analysis by The Computer Language Benchmarks Game.
 Widely popular but Interpreted languages like Python and Ruby are placed significantly lower.